Logo for SoCal STEM Carnival with white arrows and text on a red and black background.

 Friction and Movement Lab

 Get a grip!
 Friction affects motion, and movement is difficult without friction.
-Walking, running, riding a bike, or driving a car requires friction.
-Friction keeps us from slipping and sliding when we walk, helps keep us in our seat, keeps our cell phones in our hands, and keeps our computers on our desks.
-It also turns energy into heat!
+Walking or riding a bike requires friction.
+Friction keeps us from slipping and sliding when we walk, and turns kinetic energy into heat!

 In this lab, students have access to a variety of tools to study friction and its effects on motion and energy.
-They will use remote control cars to learn that changes in friction require adjustments, drive virtually on high friction surfaces, harness kinetic energy to build the fastest soapbox cars, and see frictional heating with a thermal camera.
+They will use remote control cars to learn that changes in friction require adjustments, drive virtually on mixed friction surfaces, harness kinetic energy to build the fastest soapbox cars, and compete with low friction air hockey!
+Each center and its tools allow students to engage with friction in multiple settings.

 Lesson Centers